wysiwys/xkbcommon-rs/README.md

 A port of [libxkbcommon](https://github.com/xkbcommon/libxkbcommon) in safe Rust.
 Notably, this crate provides `Send + Sync` types for Keymap and State.

+This safe Rust port intends to provide an alternative to the existing C bindings crates, e.g. for projects that are built entirely in safe Rust.
+It aims to release versions that match the releases of the original `libxkbcommon`.

 In Cargo.toml:
 ```
 xkbcommon-rs = "0.1.0"